 These sessions are made up of 2 warm-up laps, and then 2 hot laps, 1 car at a time.
 The total of these 2 times is called the aggregate, and it is this time that is used to set the grid positions for the race.
 This again changes for the Indy 500, which uses a similar format but instead the order is determined by blind draw and the aggregate is taken using 4 hot laps instead of 2.

-A lot of the rules in IndyCar are similar to F1, such as the flag system used as we discussed in the first section.
+A lot of the rules in IndyCar are similar to F1, such as the flag system that I mentioned earlier.
 The penalty systems are also similar, but there are some subtle differences.
-IndyCar uses a fine system for its generic “Hazardous Conditions” rule, whereas F1 usually only reserves fines for more serious offenses, such as illegal car parts being used.
+IndyCar uses a fine system for its generic “Hazardous Conditions” rule, whereas F1 usually only hands out fines for speeding in the pit lane during practice/qualifying, or other similar offenses.

 Both sports do implement similar penalties but for various different things, with IndyCar favoring the drive-through and stop and hold penalties, which slow the driver down dramatically.
 F1 on the other hand favors the time penalty system, with the 5-second penalty being the most commonly used, with drive-through penalties being much rarer.

 There is also a bonus point for those who take pole position in qualifying, as well as those that lead at least one lap.
 The driver who leads the most laps of the race receives 2 extra bonus points.
-Then, there is a different points system used once again for the Indy 500, with extra points on offer for those qualifying in positions one through nine.
+There is a different points system used for the Indy 500, with extra points on offer for those qualifying in positions one through nine.

 The constructors in F1 earn points based on the combined total of their two drivers.
-Then, the team with the most points at the end of the season wins the Championship.
+The team with the most points at the end of the season wins the championship.
 In IndyCar, the points for the engine manufacturers are only made up of the combined totals of the top two drivers who race the full season, and there are various manufacturer bonuses concerning the Indy 500 and engine usage.

 This means IndyCars would reach very high speeds on the straights of F1 tracks, but they would lose time to F1 cars in the corners, even with a high downforce setup.
 However, F1 cars would lose out to them on oval tracks, unless they had major modifications made to their chassis and their engines.